Mitigating Prior Errors in Causal Structure Learning: A Resilient Approach via Bayesian Networks: Method

 \textbf{Definition (Quasi-circle):} Let $l_1$ and $l_2$ be two paths.
 If the head and tail nodes of $l_1$ and $l_2$ are identical, while the remaining nodes differ, the structure formed by $l_1$ and $l_2$ is termed a quasi-circle.

-In terms of skeleton, a quasi-circle is identical to a circle when edge orientations are not taken into account.
-A quasi-circle is the structure most similar to a circle and can be conceived as the product of a single operation on the circle (i.e., a partial flip of the circle).
-For instance, if one of the paths (let's assume it's $l_2$) are reversed, the head node of $l_2$ becomes the tail node of $l_1$, and the tail node of $l_1$ turns into the head node of $l_2$.
-At this juncture, the quasi-circle transforms into a circle.
-Since a DAG cannot contain circles, a quasi-circle can also be regarded as the structure most proximate to a circle that can appear in a DAG.
+The quasi-circle and the circle are identical in terms of skeleton.
+A quasi-circle can be thought of as the result of flipping the direction of a continuous part of the circle.
+Since a DAG cannot contain circles, a quasi-circle can also be considered the closest structure to a circle that can appear in a DAG.
+Locally, the two paths in the quasi-circle form a fork at the head and a collision at the tail, so the quasi-circle must contain a fork, a collision, and at least one chain.

 Fig. \ref{quasi-circle} provides some examples of a quasi-circle.
 Specifically, Fig. \ref{quasi-circle}(a) illustrates a general quasi-circle, while Fig. \ref{quasi-circle}(b) shows the smallest quasi-circle.
-The smallest quasi-circle, which consists of three nodes, follows this structure: (1) one node serves as the parent of the other two nodes, and (2) another node acts as the child of the other two nodes.

 In this paper, we use the symbol $QC$ to denote a quasi-circle.
 For instance, $QC(X,Y,Z;X,W,Z)$ represents a quasi-circle composed of nodes $X, Y, Z, W$, and the paths $(X,Y,Z)$ and $(X,W,Z)$.
-Specifically, $QC(X, Y, Z)$ denotes a quasi-circle that contains only three nodes: $X, Y, Z$.
-Fig. \ref{quasi-circle}(c) depicts a DAG produced by a score-based method on a test case.
-Despite having only 8 nodes, this DAG contains multiple quasi-circles ($QC(X_6,X_8,X_5)$, $QC(X_6,X_7,X_8)$, $QC(X_1,X_2,X_3)$ and $QC(X_6,X_7,X_8,X_5;X_6,X_5)$).
-One of the core conclusions of this paper is that, when a score-based method uses erroneous priors (particularly those that reverse the causal order), the resultant DAG will include quasi-circles.
-A more formal statement of this conclusion, along with a corresponding proof, will be provided in the following subsection.
+Specifically, $QC(X, Y, Z)$ denotes a quasi-circle that contains only three nodes $X, Y, Z$.